imagej/imagej.github.io/_pages/formats/lsm.md

 In Fiji, corresponding commands are:

--   {% include bc content='File | Import | Show LSMToolbox'%} which displays the toolbox, from which all commands can be called;
+-   {% include bc path='File | Import | Show LSMToolbox'%} which displays the toolbox, from which all commands can be called;
--   {% include bc content='Help | About Plugins | LSMToolbox...'%} which displays information about the plugin.
+-   {% include bc path='Help | About Plugins | LSMToolbox...'%} which displays information about the plugin.

 For more info see [LSM ToolBox documentation on ImageJ documentation Wiki](http://imagejdocu.tudor.lu/doku.php?id=plugin:inputoutput:lsmtoolbox:start).